codevalley/tinyAPI/progress.md

 - Updated expiry time logic to respect server-defined maximum
 - Added README.md with project overview and setup instructions
 - Added LICENSE.md with MIT License
-- Updated .gitignore file to exclude sensitive and unnecessary files
+- Updated .gitignore to exclude all sensitive and unnecessary files
-- Removed sensitive files from Git tracking
+- Removed tracked files that should be ignored
 - Used git filter-repo to remove sensitive and unnecessary files from entire Git history
+- Re-added remote origin after git filter-repo operation

 ## To-Do
 - Write comprehensive tests using RSpec